virtusize/virtusize.github.io/_sources/oc/getting-started.txt

         '2128'

+Recommended attributes
+""""""""""""""""""""""

 sizeAlias
-    *String* - An optional size alias.
-This will be used to display the size to the customer in a later process, for example while showing him his personal purchase history.
-It should be set, if the retailer uses sizeIds instead of human readable sizes as identifiers.
+    *String* - A size alias that will be used to display the size to the customer at a later stage, for example while showing him his personal purchase history.
+It should be set, if the retailer uses size-ids instead of human readable sizes as identifiers.

     Example::